 Does this page answer your questions about Havana Health Care Center?

 This facility ended up receiving rock bottom score in our nursing category.
 It received an F in this category.
 There are numerous datapoints within this category.
 Many of these factors relate to staffing levels.
 This nursing home provided just 0.3 hours of nursing care per patient daily.
 This is well below average.
 Lastly, we also looked at some nursing quality measures in determining our nursing grades.
 This nursing home fared well in the area of avoiding major falls and pressure ulcers.

 Long-term Care Quality

-The next area we analyzed was long-term care.
-This facility was given a poor grade of F in that category.
-Long-term care scores of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids.
-After considering the volume of care provided by nurses, we next considered the nursing home's vaccination statistics.
-We were a bit alarmed this nursing home vaccinated a relatively low 64.17911 percent of its residents against pneumonia.
+The last area we looked at was long-term care.
+Unfortunately, we gave it a lowly F for this category, which is an abysmal score.
+When nursing homes receive this kind of score in this category it is a bad sign for patient care and it may mean that the facility is not as well-staffed.
+In addition to looking at the volume of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
+This nursing home administered the vaccine to a relatively low 77.77778 percent of its residents, which is several points lower than we expected.
 Surprisingly, this facility was actually decent at keeping its patients out of the hospital.
-Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days.
+Indeed, it had only 0 hospitalizations per one thousand long-term resident days.
 This was its best feature in this category.